KEEP WHITE SETTLEMENT BEAUTIFUL

 Once you've created your Helper Helper account, you can also download the free Helper Helper app on Google Play or iPhone stores.

-If you have any questions about volunteering or the Helper Helper app please contact our Community Volunteer Coordinator by emailing kwsb@wstx.us or calling 817-246-5012.
+If you have any questions about volunteering or the Helper Helper app please contact our Community Services Coordinator by emailing kwsb@wstx.us or calling 817-246-5012.